 The type and quantity of information we collect and how we use it depends on why you are providing it.

-Sight support and Wiltshire sight run services to support blind and partially sighted people across the West of England, and we collect personal data in order to provide those services.
+Our three organisations run services to support blind and partially sighted people across the West of England, and we collect personal data in order to provide those services.
 Some information will also be stored on our joint secure case management system to help us provide a consistent service, and also for quality monitoring or evaluating the services we provide.
-This case management system is shared by the two charities to both reduce costs and to ensure consistency in the quality of our services.
+This case management system is shared by the three charities to both reduce costs and to ensure consistency in the quality of our services.

 Our Sight Advisor teams may collect sensitive personal data about your background, challenges and issues (such as sight condition and registration status) when you choose to share this information.
 They will use this information to answer your questions and give advice or guidance.